 Institutions shall calculate the end-of-quarter leverage ratio as per the provisions of the CySEC.

-As at 31 December 2018, the leverage ratio of the Company was 103.55% as depicted in the table below, which is above the recommended minimum of 3%.
-More detailed analysis on the leverage ratio is provided in Appendix III.
+As at 31 December 2019, the leverage ratio of the Company was 91.17% as depicted in the table below, which is above the recommended minimum of 3%.